kalinchernev/kalinchernev.github.io/content/posts/learning-vuejs.md

 ### Tooling

-JavaScript tooling is like Web3.
-It's wild 😜.
-It's been a never-ending evolution in various aspects.
+JavaScript tooling is wild. 🤪 It's been a never-ending evolution in various aspects.

 All popular libraries and frameworks such as React, Vue, Angular, Svelte and others have involving communities of bright and hard-working open-source developers who contribute massively.
 That's why there has been continous evolution in tooling through time regardless of your pick between the popular choices.